Julia Scardino

 Homework Policy:

-Homework will be checked daily for completeness.
+Homework will be assigned and checked daily for completeness.
 In order to receive full credit on homework, all work must be shown.
 The correct answer with no work will receive a zero.
-All homework assignments may be made up for half credit the next day.
+All homework assignments can be made up for partial credit up until the end of the Unit.

 Grading Policy: